-Cost of Drug and Alcohol Rehab in Eugene, OR
+Cost of Drug Rehab in Eugene

-If you’re ready to jumpstart your recovery but don’t have the means to pay for some or all of your treatment costs, you can still get help.
+If you’re ready to jumpstart your recovery but don’t have the means to pay for some or all of your costs, you can still get help.
 Several resources exist to aid you in accessing care at little to no cost.

 These facilities receive subsidies from the state and federal governments, allowing them to provide low-cost and free treatment for qualifying individuals.
 As a result, they provide the same evidence-based treatment as privately funded facilities but may not offer alternative therapies or extra amenities due to funding limitations.

-If you’re interested in qualifying for reduced-cost or free treatment at one of these facilities, you must apply and be able to demonstrate proof of financial need.
+If you’re interested in qualifying for reduced-cost or free care at one of these facilities, you must apply and be able to demonstrate proof of financial need.
 You’ll likely also need to show proof of residency and lack of insurance.
-If you need help finding state-funded rehab facilities in or near Eugene, you can contact the Oregon Health Authority for more information.5
+If you need help finding state-funded facilities in or near Eugene, you can contact the Oregon Health Authority for more information.5

 This variable fee structure assesses your income to determine how much you can reasonably afford to pay for services.
 While each facility’s scale may vary, most establish payment increments based on the U.S. Federal Poverty Guidelines.
 If your household income is at or below the Federal Poverty Level, treatment may be free.
 If your income is above that level, you’ll likely pay a predetermined percentage of the program’s full fee.6

-All rehab scholarships require an application and are awarded on a case-by-case basis.
+All scholarships require an application and are awarded on a case-by-case basis.
 To get one, you must be able to show proof of financial need and will likely need to complete an interview with the donor organization.

 Both private health insurance and publicly funded plans like Medicaid and Medicare can help you pay for drug or alcohol rehab in Eugene.
 But the amount your insurance will pay depends on your provider and your plan’s extent of coverage for addiction treatment.
-Some plans cover rehab in full while others cover only a percentage of total treatment costs.
+Some plans cover care in full while others cover only a percentage of total costs.

-If you plan to use your health insurance to pay for some or all of your rehab expenses, understand that your plan may have a provider network.
+If you plan to use your health insurance to pay for some or all of your expenses, understand that your plan may have a provider network.
 If it does, you must choose a facility within that network to get coverage for your care.